Chart Color Schemes

 The Range has shown very soft population growth performance across periods assessed by AreaSearch

-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, applying proportional growth weightings based on ABS Greater Capital Region projections.
-By 2041, the suburb is expected to expand by 490 persons, reflecting a total increase of 9.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 are used, applying proportional growth weightings based on ABS Greater Capital Region projections released in 2023 for each age cohort.
+Future demographic trends suggest a population increase just below the median of regional areas nationally, with the The Range (Qld) expected to expand by 490 persons to 2041, reflecting an increase of 10.6% over 17 years.

 Frequently Asked Questions - Population